Access Matters: Celebrating the Equal Credit Opportunity Act

 It did.
 That bill was then passed unanimously by the committee, and it eventually became the law we have today.

-What the Equal Credit Opportunity Act Means to Individuals and Communities
+Equal Credit Opportunity Act Benefits for Individuals and Communities

 One individual or even one corporation can only impact so much in the grand scheme of things.
 But by changing the rules for how things work, the ECOA forces everyone to be more equitable.
 And that’s what really matters when changing communities.

-Since the passage of the Equal Credit Opportunity Act, lenders can no longer discriminate against you on the basis of your sex or gender, marital status, race, religion, national origin, age, whether you’re receiving public assistance, or whether you’re exercising your rights under laws designed to protect consumers.
+Since the passage of the Equal Credit Opportunity Act in 1974, lenders can no longer discriminate against you on the basis of your sex or gender, marital status, race, religion, national origin, age, whether you’re receiving public assistance, or whether you’re exercising your rights under laws designed to protect consumers.

 "Whether you know it or not, it's probably impacted you in some way, shape, or form, or a family member or a friend," says Mittal.